 - History of Permanent Shelter Report (pdf)History of Permanent Shelter Report (pdf)

-- May 10, 2022: Public participation about permanent shelter site criteria approved
+- May 10, 2022: Public input opportunities for permanent shelter site criteria start tomorrow

-- May 5, 2022: Council to consider public participation and advocacy options for permanent shelter
+- May 5, 2022: Council to consider public participation and advocacy options for permanent shel

 - April 11, 2022: Confidential permanent shelter information released; next steps approved